Meet The Team

 James is a character and enjoys his role on the bus almost as much as he enjoys a good yarn.
 James also works for Christchurch Polytechnic as a tutor for the Bachelor of Medical Imaging Programme.
 He is also heavily involved in research and has undertaken research of ESWL practices.

 The newbie of the group, Sarah first joined the company as an MRT in September 2014.
-She has recently infiltrated the MMT office to fill the role of Project assistant as well.
+She has recently infiltrated the MMT office to fill the role of Project Manager as well.
 Before joining the team Sarah worked at Nelson Public Hospital as a general and computed tomography (CT) radiographer.

 The Bus Team